Close

 What time should I arrive for my flight?

 Our recommendation is to arrive as close as possible to 2 hours prior to departure for domestic, and 3 hours prior for international flights, unless advised otherwise by your airline.
+Check with your airline for any specific requirements, as these may differ depending on who you're travelling with.

 Where can I find items I left in the terminal or car park?